Ellis-Brown/CLS-161/_posts/2022-10-17-reading-response-three.md

 ---

-The following is just a fun experiment.
+The following is just a fun experiment, with FASCINATING results.

 Below this line, I will use an example of an AI trying to write it's own thoughts.
 Github Copilot is a code-assistant AI that processes a file, and attempts to predict what you will write next, from context and prompts.
 I will give it the prompt "In the future, I think AI will be able to ...", and lets see what it does.
 It was not designed to write in english, so I have also added a code example below the text.

-The prompt for the code is to parse through a book, and find all occurances of nouns.
+- The prompt for the code is to "Define a function to parse through a book, and find all occurances of nouns".

 ---
 ### Essay example using Github Copilot